4W4I5/Semester-4-Notes/CLC/Finals Prep/CLC Finals Quick Notes.md

 			- Group based account management
 			- Application programming interfaces (APIs) that automate account management
 			- Consolidated billing
+		- Security
+			- Control access with AWS Identity and Access Management (IAM)
+			- IAM policies enable you to allow or deny access to AWS services for users, groups, and roles.
+			- Service control policies (SCPs) enable you to allow or deny access to AWS services for individuals or group accounts in an organizational unit (OU).
 	- AWS Billing & Cost management
+		- Definition
+			- Used to pay AWS Bill, monitor usage & analyze and control your costs
+		- Tools
+			- **AWS Budgets:** It gives you the ability to set custom budgets that alert you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount.
+You can also use it to set reservation utilization or coverage targets and receive alerts when your utilization drops below the threshold you define.
+			- **AWS Cost and Usage Report:** Tracks your AWS usage and provides estimated charges associated with your account.
+			- **AWS Cost Explorer:** Visualize, understand, and manage AWS costs and usage over time.
 - ### Section 4: AWS Billing & Cost Management
 - ### Section 5: Technical Support